ibm-cloud-docs/containers/vpc_network_policy.md

     </tbody>
     </table>
 5. To create new rules to control outbound traffic to your worker nodes, in the **Outbound rules** section, delete the default rule that allows all outbound traffic.
-6. In the **Outbound rules** section, click **Add**.
+6. In the **Outbound rules** section, click **Create**.
 Keep in mind that in addition to any rules that you create, the rules in the following table are required to allow necessary outbound traffic from your cluster.
     <table summary="The columns are read from left to right.
 The first column describes the purpose of the outbound rule.
 The second column states is the protocol type.
 The third column is the range of ports to allow traffic through.
 The fourth column is the type of source.">
     <caption>Required outbound rules</caption>
     <col width="25%">